 Egyptian religion inspired other cultures with its central concepts of the afterlife journey and eternity.
 Every aspect of the Egyptians life was related to their gods and there was many gods to suit the taste of everyone, there was always a place for new gods.
-With more than 50 god, the ancient Egyptians conquered the world with their religious beliefs and even foreign invaders, like Alexander the great, who were so influenced and impacted by these mythologies in a way that led some of them to ask the blessing from the ancient Egyptian gods in their temples to announce them pharaohs before they take over and Rule Egypt. this article for those who are really want to know more about Egyptian mythology facts and have passion for it, and since our travel to Egypt company is committed to organize Aswan day tours, Luxor day tours and Egypt Nile cruise packages which include visits to the temples and pharaonic royal tombs that are deeply related to the Egyptian religious beliefs, we thoughts it is better to write you informative article about these amazing myths of ancient Egypt.
+With more than 50 god, the ancient Egyptians conquered the world with their religious beliefs and even foreign invaders, like Alexander the great, who were so influenced and impacted by these mythologies in a way that led some of them to ask the blessing from the ancient Egyptian gods in their temples to announce them pharaohs before they take over and Rule Egypt. this article for those who are really want to know more about Egyptian mythology facts and have passion for it, and since our travel to Egypt company is committed to organize Aswan day tours, Luxor day tours and Nile River Cruise which include visits to the temples and pharaonic royal tombs that are deeply related to the Egyptian religious beliefs, we thoughts it is better to write you informative article about these amazing myths of ancient Egypt.

 Egyptian mythology facts